cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpactivatestandby.md

 ## Example

-Activate the standby coordinator host and make it the active coordinator instance for a Greenplum Database system (run from backup coordinator host you are activating):
+Activate the standby coordinator host and make it the active coordinator instance for a Cloudberry Database system (run from backup coordinator host you are activating):

 ```shell
 gpactivatestandby -d /gpdata